DanielChalk/lemp-cookbook/README.md

 # lemp cookbook

-Linux Nginx MySQL PHP cookbook
+Linux Nginx MySQL PHP cookbook for CentOS fedora

-This cookbook currently only supports Ubuntu but I can't see why it wouldn't work on other distributions.

 # Requirements

 This cookbook is dependant on the following cookbooks, these are specified in both Berksfile and metadata.rb:

-- php-fpm
+- php54
 - nginx
 - mysql
 - database